Criminal Justice and Criminology M.S. (Emphasis in Criminal Justice)

 - Two letters of recommendation addressing the applicant's: 1) academic work; 2) professional experience, if any; 3) ability to handle master's level curriculum, and 4) how the applicant can be expected to contribute to the program.
 (This application requirement will be waived for applicants who successfully complete the Post-Baccalaureate Cyber Certificate.)

-Applicants who meet two out of the three requirements outlined for GPA and GRE scores may be granted provisional admission by the graduate faculty committee based on careful review of additional materials submitted.
+Students whose GPA is under 2.75 may be granted provisional admission by the graduate faculty committee based on careful review of additional materials submitted.

 Prerequisites for Admission